cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

         (SELECT author_id, substring(death, 1, 4) FROM authors)
     ;

-It is not clear how we can modify this query's **WHERE** clause to indicate that we want the author ids to match, but that an inequality should be used to compare the publication year with the author's death year.
+It is not clear how we can modify this query's **WHERE** clause to find books published *after* the author's death.
+We want the author ids to match (equality), but we need a different operator (greater than) to compare the publication year with the author's death year.
 What we want to do is, for each book in the outer query, compare its publication year to the death year of *its author only*.
 To do this, we need our subquery to only return results relevant for the current row in the outer query - in this case, the subquery should return the scalar value representing the book's author's death year.

 Here is the solution: